BioComputingUP/STRPsearch/README.md

 conda install -c bioconda tmalign conda install -c conda-forge pymol-open-source
 ```
-2. Navigate to the main directory of the software and run the the software with the following command:
+2. Navigate to the main directory of the project and run the the software with the following command:
 ```
 python3 ./bin/main.py [OPTIONS] COMMAND [ARGS]...
 ```